Residual Entropy of Glasses and the Third Law Expression: Equilibria in a solid

-Notably, even an ideal gas in a container breaks ergodicity in the above sense, namely, the molecules in the container cannot visit the space outside the container.
-Obviously, this is due to the wall of the container inhibiting the molecules from escaping from the container.
-However, in reality, no containers are free from a gas leak.
-Any vacuum apparatus eventually loses its vacuum pressure if a vacuum pump is not operated.
-Microscopically, the potential barrier $E_{b}$ built in the metal wall impedes the diffusion of gas toward the outside.
-The finite value of an energy barrier makes the relaxation time $\tau$ of gas diffusion finite.
-A rigid container is an idealized device to simplify physical problems by taking $\tau$ infinite.
-Even if the wall is removed, we find that perfect ergodicity does not exist.
-Air molecules cannot visit the space outside the atmosphere of the earth.
-The distribution of particles is continuously changed according to the gravitational potential $V(\bf r)$.
-Ergodicity, as well as equilibrium, is subject to constraints.
+Notably, even an ideal gas confined in a container breaks ergodicity in the above sense; the molecules inside the container cannot visit the space outside it.
+Of course, we understand that this restriction arises from the wall of the container, which prevent the molecules from escaping.
+However, remember that, in a real container, a gas leak always exists.
+Some molecules have visited the outside the container.
+Even if the wall were removed, another constraint would still remain.
+Air molecules cannot escape beyond the atmosphere of the earth.
+Their spatial distribution continuously changes under the influence of the gravitational potential $V(\bf r)$.
+Perfect ergodicity does not exist.
+Ergodicity, like equilibrium, is always defined relative to the constraints imposed on the system.